tubbo/blue_velvet/README.md

 BlueVelvet is a content management system that uses the Facebook platform as the data store.
-It allows you to map route actions to Facebook API calls and display the results with partials in your other pages.
+It allows you to map route actions to Facebook API calls and display the results with partials in your other ages.
 You can even subclass the controller and create your own actions, using one or more of your Facebook page's plethora of properties.

 [![Build Status](https://secure.travis-ci.org/tubbo/blue_velvet.png?branch=master)](http://travis-ci.org/tubbo/blue_velvet)